M-o-a-T/moat-kv/docs/source/client_protocol.rst

 ----

-An always-increasing integer that's (supposed to be) shared within the whole DistKV system.
+An always-increasing integer that's (supposed to be) shared within the whole MoaT-KV system.
 You can use it when you need to reconnect to a server, to make sure that the system is (mostly) up-to-date.

 path